-Most homeowners experience “ugh” moments in their kitchen or bathrooms occasionally: slow-draining tubs, gurgling sinks, mystery smells wafting from the general direction of the garbage disposal.
+Most homeowners experience “ugh” moments in their kitchen or bathrooms occasionally: slow-draining tubs, gurgling sinks, and mystery smells wafting from the general direction of the garbage disposal.
 Usually, some good old-fashioned DIY drain maintenance takes care of minor problems.
 (Baking soda and vinegar’s our favorite.)
 But if you’re experiencing frequent back-ups, recurring odors, ongoing sluggish drains, or noisy pipes, even in just one area of your home, hydro jetting may be your best bet.

 What is Hydro Jetting?

 Traditionally, plumbers have used snakes, also called augers, to clear drains.
 And for many clogs, snakes work perfectly well.
 But for fast and thorough cleaning, hydro jetting is usually the way to go.
 Here’s how it works:

 - First, we do a video inspection of the troublesome line(s) to see what we’re up against and to make good decisions about how to best tackle the problem.

 - Next, we attach a specialized nozzle to the end of a flexible hose that’s attached to a water tank.

 - We feed the nozzle and hose into the problematic pipe through a cleanout.
 Typically, we start downstream from the clog so gravity’s on our side.

 - When we turn on the hydro jet, the self-propelled nozzle moves through the line, spraying water in multiple directions at extremely high-pressure—typically 2,000 PSI to 4,000 PSI—breaking up whatever’s in its path and pushing it through the pipe.

 Again, snaking can be an effective way to deal with drain problems.
 But hydro jetting is often a better solution because: